Childhood Brain and Spinal Cord Tumors Treatment Overview

 - The information from tests and procedures done to detect (find) childhood brain and spinal cord tumors is used to determine the tumor risk group.

-- Childhood brain and spinal cord tumors may recur (come back) after treatment.
+- Sometimes childhood brain and spinal cord tumors come back after treatment.

 In childhood brain and spinal cord tumors, treatment options are based on several factors.